 I believe Book in a Week--the way I teach it--is one of the best gifts I believe any author can give himself or herself.
 It's a chance to write better, faster and have more fun doing so.
 It's also a new way to look at the process of creating a book and discovering what process would be ideal for YOU.

-Cost: $90 ($50 if you've taken the class before) One time 10% discount if you send me proof of purchase of my April Kihlstrom’s Book In A Week Workbook.
+Cost: $90 ($50 if you've taken the class before) One time 10% discount if you bought my April Kihlstrom’s Book In A Week Workbook.
 See below for information on the workbook.
 (Information on and buy links for the workbook on this page of my website.)

 Lessons: Everything is handled by email so you can do the lessons at YOUR convenience